feederchain/onexplayer2pro-audio-fix/README.md

 ---

 ## 🎉 Done!
+The internal speakers should be working at this point.

-After a reboot, your internal speakers should work as expected.
+After a reboot, they should continue to work.
 If you reinstall the OS or reset your system, just re-follow this guide.